tommyettinger/BlazingChain/README.md

 each Character to another StringBuilder.
 If premature optimization is the root of all evil, I need an exorcist, but thankfully the code is small enough that not too much extra work was needed in the original Java code.
-Javadocs are available in the code and on Maven Central, but the method names are clear and the API surface is small at 8 methods, half for compression and half for decompression.
-Some small examples (really, really small) are below.
+Javadocs are available in the code and on Maven Central, but the method names are clear, and the API surface is small at 8 methods, half for compression and half for decompression.
+Some small examples (really, really, small) are below.

 A preview is [available here on github.io](https://tommyettinger.github.io/BlazingChain/index.html), which shows the URI-encoding form of compression (mainly because the full range of UTF-16 characters